-The other day, I came across a video of a deer inside a Cathedral which reminded me that I had promised to write an article about what ChristoPaganism actually is (as opposed to what it isn’t)… I think you will agree with me why it is obvious that the video reminded me to answer the question ‘What is ChristoPaganism?’.
+The other day, I came across a video of a deer inside a Cathedral.
+It reminded me that I had promised to write an article about what ChristoPaganism actually is (as opposed to what it isn’t)… I think you will agree with me why the video reminded me to answer the question ‘What is ChristoPaganism?’.

 I have to confess that I’m not keen on labels and attempting to define a label I reluctantly use for lack of a better term is making me feel slightly claustrophobic.
 Before I dive into my definition, however, I will share a definition by authors Joyce and River Higginbotham who have written a book about it.
 They answer the question ‘What Is ChristoPaganism’ in the quote below.

 “ChristoPaganism is spirituality that combines beliefs and practices of Christianity with beliefs and practices of Paganism, or that observes them in parallel.”

 It is hard to disagree with the above statement because that is certainly how it appears from the outside.
-However, just as I did not choose to become a witch but one day realised I was one, I did not set out to combine beliefs and practices… Rather it was something that just happened based on my experience of the divine.
+However, I did not set out to combine beliefs and practices… Rather it was something that just happened based on my experience of the divine.

 As I was busy processing these thoughts, someone quite synchronistically emailed me to ask about what to do with all the visions she was having of Jesus and Mother Mary even though she wasn’t a Christian by birth.
 She wanted to know how to reconcile these experiences intellectually and theologically, as well as how to integrate them with her calling of being of service to the divine feminine.